flybywiresim/docs/docs/pilots-corner/airliner/airliner-flying-guide/approaches.md

 #### GLS

-Like an ILS, but instead of using a set of radio beacons, the aircraft is guided by being fed information from a set of ground stations, which are in turn fed details about the position of the aircraft through GPS satellites.

-Not common, but as they do not need radio signals that go out in straight lines, the station can guide the aircraft around curves and turns to avoid terrain and built up/sensitive areas.
-Only some aircraft are equipped to do GLS and is only an option on the A320 family.
+GPS based approaches that are flown similarly to an ILS.
+Instead of using a pair of radio beams, the normal GPS constellation is augmented by a ground based transmitter that reduces GPS errors and increases the positional accuracy to a level suitable for an instrument approach.

 #### PAR

-This is an approach where a controller, with an advanced radar, steers you towards the runway while telling you corrections to your heading or altitude.
+This is an approach where a controller, with an advanced radar, provides instructions to manoeuvre the aircraft on an approach.
 To the pilot, the controller will give you corrections such as, “Left 2 degrees”, “Right 3 degrees”, “Slightly high, correcting”, to bring you towards the runway.

 When all other systems fail, this system can be used as a backup to provide these kinds of approaches, and several large international airports will practice these to keep the controllers skills current.
 Military airfields commonly use them as they can be set up much quicker than an ILS for use in temporary airfields and rely entirely on a radar, which can be portable.